|Applies to Product:||USM Appliance™||AlienVault OSSIM®|

 To create a set of credentials

-Go to Environment > Vulnerabilities > Overview, and click Settings.
+Go to Environment > Vulnerabilities > Overview, and then click Settings.

 - In the Name field under New Credential, enter a name for the credential.

-Click to expand the Available for list, and select one of the following:
+In the Available For section, select one of the following:

 - A single user with permission to use this credential.

 - An entity that allows access by all users who are members of that entity.